Our Re-purposed Home

 How many lights do you need for your tree?

 One of the biggest mistakes when decorating your tree is not using enough lights for the size of your tree.
-The Home Depot suggests using 100 mini lights, or 50 traditional sized lights, per vertical foot of height of your full tree, and half of that for a thin or pencil tree.
-For more information on lights from Home Depot check out this post “Let’s light up the holidays“
+The Home Depot suggests using 100 mini lights, or 50 traditional-sized lights, per vertical foot of height of your full tree, and half of that for a thin or pencil tree.
+For more information on lights from Home Depot check out this post “Let’s light up the holidays

 To give your tree the illusion of many lights fill the inside of the tree, near the trunk first, then go around again on the outer branches.

 Have you ever added all your lights and then had to find the plug?
-If you start at the bottom, back of your tree with the with plug end sticking out, you will always know where the plug is and it will be where you need it to be.
+If you start at the bottom, back of your tree with the plug end sticking out, you will always know where the plug is and it will be where you need it to be.

-Add garlands, ribbons and swags
+Add garlands, ribbons, and swags

 The next step in how to decorate your Christmas tree is to add garlands, ribbons, and swags.
 I like to do this at this stage because it’s easier to do it now than trying to tuck them around all the ornaments.
 Tuck and drape in between and on branches starting at the bottom and working your way up the tree.

 With your garland, swag, or ribbon, drape sections of them near the ends of the branches, all the way around, while tucking small sections into the tree as you go.
-This look is much more natural looking then placing the garland only on the outside of the branches.
+This look is much more natural looking than placing the garland only on the outside of the branches.
 See the difference below.

 As you go around the tree, either do one section of your garland all the way around the width and then start another piece of garland higher up.
 Or, slightly run your garland at an angle up the tree and run one continuous strand of garland all the way up.